fantasygame/dreameater/README.md

 ## Development (fantasygame team)
 * Make sure that you have your email and name set in git on your machine.
 It won't recognize your commits if you don't do this. https://help.github.com/articles/setting-your-email-in-git/
 * Make sure to connect your machine to github by ssh https://help.github.com/articles/generating-ssh-keys/
 * Don't fork the project.
-We use one-repo single-branch approach for rapid development.
+We use one-repo pull request approach for easy development.
+* Every pull request is reviewed by the other team member.
+Make sure to fix any issue that is found.
 * Every commit is reviewed by the other team member.
 Make sure to fix any issue that is found.
 * We use rubocop to mantain high code quality.
 Make sure to follow its advices.
 Install rubocop plugin to your editor.
 * Make your best to write tests for your code.
 You can check code coverage in codeclimate.